 6. Oily and Fatty food items

-Fats, no doubt, hold a vital place on the food platter but they have a tendency to sit in the stomach and take a long time to digest.
+Fats, no doubt, hold a vital place on the food platter, but they tend to sit in the stomach and take a long time to digest.
 These food items also tend to make you sluggish, as the body has to start working hard to digest them.
 Thus, items like cheese, butter should be best avoided before a run, as they tend to make you feel uncomfortable.

 7. Spicy food